 In 2002 my relationship was slowly falling apart.
 While trying to save our relationship it became obvious the break had become inevitable.
 As a way of documenting our last days together, I started making one photograph every night.
 The camera shutter was left opened for 3 to 8 hours every night in front of our bed in a darkened bedroom, and as the beginning morning light arrived the exposure was interrupted.
 It is a private journal, documenting time and memory, where present meets past.

 Growing up in Sweden, I often felt torn between cultures: Sweden, Greece and Austria (where I was born).
 My father left early to start a new life in his native Greece.
 In 2007 he passed away in cancer, leaving behind property on the island of Crete.
-Division of land between people is a premise for conflict.
-While my two brothers inherited houses and land, being a woman, I was given the property with the least value — half of an olive grove up in the hills.
+Being a woman, I was given the property with the least value — half of an olive grove up in the hills.
 Could I live in what had been given to me, in what had come to symbolize my roots and origin?

 As an experiment I traveled to Crete to spend time in the grove and to explore my personal history.
 Essentially a diary — Grove is an investigation of time, and deals with the physicality, surface and ambiguities of the imaginary and material world.
 A metaphor for impermanence; my body asleep in the hammock, dissolves and re-materializes through night-long exposures.